December5 , 2023

 Consistency: The Texture Tells a Tale

-Content: What’s Inside Matters
+Content: What’s Inside Counts

-Coating: The Absence is a Presence
+Coating: The Lack with a Presence

-Understanding Color Changes in Dog Stools
+Understanding Color Changes in Stools for Dogs

 Black Stools: A Red Flag